The following is a list of procedures that Central Receiving uses to make the receiving process as efficient as

 The department must verify its order upon receipt.
 Notify Central Receiving immediately of any discrepancies related to items delivered by Central Receiving.
 Failure to notify Central Receiving promptly may delay payment to vendors as well as result in interest charges to the department)

-Central Receiving generally delivers routine shipments to Departments within three working days of receipt of the shipment in Central Receiving unless the nature of the materials dictates special handling.
-During the peak receiving period (Aug. - Oct.) the delivery time is extended to six working days, except for time sensitive orders.
+Central Receiving generally delivers routine shipments to Departments within two business days of receipt of the shipment in Central Receiving unless the nature of the materials dictates special handling.

 Interest Charges Resulting from No Receiving Report..
 Disbursements cannot pay a purchase order without a Receiving Report.
 A department's failure to timely issue a Receiving Report as described in this Section will delay payment to the vendor and will result in interest fees being charged to the department.
 Interest begins to incur thirty days after valid receipt and invoice.

 Issuing Departmental Receiving Reports.
 When goods and services are received directly by the department, the department must verify the accuracy of the delivery in comparison to the purchase order.
 If the delivery is accurate, the department must create a Receiving Report in the system.
 Instructions for creating the Receiving Report is located at: Training and Instructional Documents and then select Desktop Receiving for End Users.